katharostech/ldtk-rs/README.md

 [ldtk]: https://github.com/deepnight/ldtk

+The entire crate is automatically generated from the [JSON Schema](http://json-schema.org/) in the [LDtk repo](https://github.com/deepnight/ldtk/blob/master/docs/JSON_SCHEMA.json).

+## Build Configuration & Features

+By default, the crate will generate code for reading the LDtk format from built-in JSON Schema file, but you can also specify any version of LDtk newer than `v0.7.0`, or `master` in the `LDTK_VERSION` environment variable and enable the `download-schema` cargo feature at build time to have the crate automatically download the latest schema and build against that.

+If you do not use the `download-schema` feature, you can still override the built-in schema to use.
+The currently available built-in schema versions are:

+- `v0.7.0`

+We will try to update the built-in schemas from time to time.

 ## License

 LDtk-rs is licensed under the [Katharos License][k_license] which places certain restrictions on what you are allowed to use it for.
 Please read and understand the terms before using LDtk-rs for your project.